A mobile app prototype aimed at helping college students better organize their lives.

 The goal of this review is to learn more about your product domain and to use this information as a basis for developing questions to ask stakeholders more pointed questions later in the Research Phase.

 I had to create a research strategy because this is a new product for a hypothetical company.
 Since the stakeholder goal is to help students get organized, I decided to research the broader field of productivity, which encompasses time management, organization, and motivation.
 Additionally, I researched student privacy as it relates to EdTech developers and third party providers.
+You can read the full lit review in the Research Report.

 Key takeaways from the lit review were: